San Benito County, California: Crime

-The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.
+The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense as of 2013.

-Cities by population and crime ratable
+Cities by population and crime rate as of 2013

 Economy

 The economy is statistically included in metro San Jose, though the dominant activity is agriculture.
 Agritourism is growing as the county has destination wineries, organic farms and quaint inns with views of cattle grazing.
 With concerns about how oil and gas operations could impact this sector of the economy and agriculture in general, the county voters approved a measure in 2014 that bans well stimulation techniques such as fracking, acidizing and steam injection, along with conventional drilling in some areas.
 In the 1950s, the oil drilling industry had many wells and the county is over the Monterey Shale formation but there is very little activity now.

 Top employers

-According to the San Benito County Chamber of Commerce, the top employers in the county are:
+According to the San Benito County Economic Development Corporation of San Benito County, the top employers in the county are: